wrathematics/cvector/README.md

 # cvector

 A dynamic vector written in C99.
 The implementation is header-only, so the "methods" should inline with any decent compiler.
-There is still various size-checking overhead, but the performance should be fairly similar to C++ `std::vector<double>`.
+There is still various size-checking overhead, but the performance should be fairly similar to C++ `std::vector`.

 Yes I actually needed this for something.

+## Installation

+Just copy `cvector.h` over to wherever and include it via `#include "cvector.h"`.
+The license is extremely permissive (see License section below).

+The default storage type is `double`.
+Change the definition of `VecData_t` in the header as appropriate for your needs.
+For printing, change the macros `VECTOR_PRINT_FORMAT` and `VECTOR_N_PER_LINE` as well.